Kokolipa/deep-learning-challenge/README.md

 <br>

 * **Models 1, 2, 3, and 5:** 2 hidden layers, 80 neurons for the first hidden layer, 30 neurons for the second hidden layer, and 1 neuron for the output layer.
 Activation functions used = relu, tanh, and sigmoid.
-    * Determining the number of hidden layers is dependent of the complexity of the model, in our case, one hidden layer won't suffice for the model to learn complex relationships and patterns for two layers are a good starting point.
+    * Determining the number of hidden layers is dependent of the complexity of the model, in our case, one hidden layer won't suffice for the model to learn complex relationships and patterns so two layers are a good starting point.
     * The number of neurons for each layer most of the time.
 The rule of thumb is that the number of neurons should be twice as big as the number of features/inputs the model received.
 So 80 is a good starting point.
 I reduce the number of neurons to 30 to allow the network to distil and focus on essential features as it progresses.
     * The output layer is used with a sigmoid function as the model tries to predict a binary result (true/false).
     * Relu and tanh are being used for the first and second hidden layers.
 Relu is used for faster learning and simplified output, while tanh is used to classify the data into two distinguished classes (good vs bad OR successful/unsuccessful, in our circumstances).